49 Sights in Verona, Italy (with Map and Images)

 Santuario di Santa Teresa di Gesù BambinoThis Photo was taken by Andrea Bertozzi.
 Feel free to use my photos, but please mention me as the author and send me a message. / CC BY-SA 4.0

-The Church of Santa Teresa del Bambin Gesù is a Catholic place of worship that stands in the Borgo Roma district in Verona; It is a parish church belonging to the Vicariate of Verona Sud in the diocese of the same name, entrusted to the Scalzi Carmelite.
-On April 26, 1938 he was elevated to the dignity of a minor basilica, while in 1967 the bishop of Verona Giuseppe Carraro constituted the Basilica-Teree Teresian.
+The church of Santa Teresa del Bambin Gesù is a Catholic place of worship located in the Borgo Roma district of Verona; it is a parish church belonging to the Vicariate of South Verona in the diocese of the same name, entrusted to the Discalced Carmelites.
+On 26 April 1938 it was elevated to the dignity of a minor basilica, while in 1967 the bishop of Verona Giuseppe Carraro established the Teresian Basilica-Sanctuary.

 Wikipedia: Santuario di Santa Teresa di Gesù Bambino (IT)